 The three key input values to determine how large a rooftop solar system needs to be are:

-- Insolation value for roof location - Insolation is the amount of solar radiation that hits the earth and is measured in solar energy (i.e., watt) per area.
-When the sun is directly overhead, the solar energy that passes through the atmosphere and strikes a perpendicular surface at sea level is typically 1000 watts per square meter.
+- Insolation value for roof location - Insolation is the amount of solar radiation that hits the earth and is measured in energy (i.e., watts) per area.
+Although 1367 watts per square meter (W/m2) of sunlight strikes the outer atmosphere, about 30% of it is reflected back into space.
+Therefore, when the sun is directly overhead, the solar energy that passes through the atmosphere and strikes a perpendicular surface at sea level is about 1000 W/m2.
 This amount varies with latitude, altitude, season of the year, and weather.
 The map in Figure 1 can be used to estimate insolation across the US.
 It shows the average annual insolation in kW-h/m2 per day for a fixed solar system that is aimed to the south and tilted toward the sun at the same angle as the lattitude of the location.
 One can see that for most of the southeastern and western US and Hawaii, excluding the southwestern deserts, an average insolation value of 5 kW-h/m2 per day is a reasonable assumption.
-This is interpreted as these locations receiving the equivalent of 5 hours per day of full sunlight over a 24 hour period and accounting for yearly variations and typical cloud cover.
-To get more specific data, a look-up tool such as Solmetric can be used.
+This is interpreted as these locations receiving the equivalent of 5 hours per day of full sunlight over a 24 hour period (or Equivalent Hours of Full Sun (EHS)), accounting for yearly variations and typical cloud cover.
+To get more specific data on specific locations and panel orientation, a look-up tool such as Solmetric can be used.
 Figure 2 shows an insolation chart for Los Angeles using this tool.
 At the optimum tilt (31 deg) and azimuth (190 deg) yearly insolation is 2065 kW-h/m2.
 This gives an average daily insolation of 5.65 kW-h/m2.

-- Average dialy electricity usage - Per the Energy Information Administration (EIA), the average home in the United States uses between 17 kW-h of electricity per day (Hawaii) and 43 kW-h (Louisiana), with the average of approximately 30 kW-h.
+- Average dialy electricity usage - Per the Energy Information Administration (EIA), in 2021 the average home in the United States used between 6,400 kW-h of electricity per year (Hawaii) and 14,300 kW-h per year (Louisiana), with the average of approximately 10,600 kW-h per year.